ناصر القصبي.. هل اختار إحياء المسرح على حساب الغياب الدرامي؟

 Theater also offers the artist what the camera does not always provide; direct interaction, live testing, and immediate feedback, elements that may seem more enticing for an artist with extensive experience seeking different challenges after decades of television work.
 Additionally, the nature of the current phase may push some stars to contribute to establishing a new artistic structure, rather than merely repeating past successes.

 Nevertheless, one cannot ignore the fact that Al-Qasabi's absence from the screen has left a clear void.
-The audience is still waiting for him to deliver works that carry the same depth they have come to expect, especially given the need for Saudi drama to have names that possess the experience and ability to create works that transcend mere entertainment towards real impact.
+The audience is still waiting for works from him that carry the same depth they have come to expect, especially given the need for Saudi drama for names that possess the experience and ability to create works that transcend mere entertainment towards real impact.

 Perhaps Nasser Al-Qasabi is not experiencing a phase of withdrawal from drama, but rather a phase of artistic repositioning.
 An artist who has succeeded on television is capable of succeeding in theater, and vice versa, but the real challenge lies in achieving a balance between the two, so that theater does not lose its new luster, nor does drama lose one of its most important symbols.